One of the most common symptoms of drug and alcohol addiction is the person’s own sense of low self-esteem.

-The reality is that many individuals with a drug or alcohol addiction are concealing low self-esteem.
-Northbound psychologists have identified three primary symptoms of low self-esteem that include:
+Effective treatment means confronting the reality that many of those who struggle with drug or alcohol addiction are also struggling to conceal their own low self-esteem.
+At Northbound, our Clinical Team has identified three primary symptoms of low self-esteem that significantly affect addictive behaviors.
+They include:

 - Feelings of incompetence: People with low self-esteem often feel incompetent in one or more areas in life.
 They may feel they’re “not good at anything,” and because of this they may align themselves with anyone who they perceive as being more capable.